-(i) Industries
+- (i) Industries

 - Approximately 446 ha additional land will be needed by the year 2010.
-The following areas are proposed as industrial areas to make up the need: - Hennenman Industrial Area - the portion of land to the east of the market (about 7 ha) - the land to the south and south-east of Voorspoed-Oos Extension 12 industrial areas (about 460 ha). - the land between Arrarat Street, Alma Drive and Western Holdings shaft for light industries, commercial development and industrial parks (about 86 ha). - The following areas could be used for industrial development.
-These areas include mining land that could become defunct in the next 15 years and are as follows: - mining land at Western Holdings 5 shaft: approximately 160 ha - mining land at Western Holdings 8 shaft: approximately 200 ha - mining land at Western Holdings 1 shaft: approximately 168 ha - 4 mining land at Western Holdings 2 shaft: approximately 68 ha - (ii) Light industrial and commercial corridor Give Map - The existing corridor of mixed land uses along Provincial Road (P1/2) between Welkom and Odendaalsrus as a given situation should be supported and extended to accommodate different zones of land uses including mining, residential, commercial, recreation areas, etc.
+The following areas are proposed as industrial areas

+to make up the need:

+- Hennenman Industrial Area - the portion of land to the east of the market (about 7 ha) - the land to the south and south-east of Voorspoed-Oos Extension 12 industrial areas (about 460 ha). - the land between Arrarat Street, Alma Drive and Western Holdings shaft for light industries, commercial development and industrial parks (about 86 ha). - The following areas could be used for industrial development.
+These areas include mining land that could become defunct in the next 15 years and are as follows: - mining land at Western Holdings 5 shaft: approximately 160 ha

+- mining land at Western Holdings 1 shaft: approximately 168 ha - mining land at Western Holdings 2 shaft: approximately 68 ha

+(ii) Light industrial and commercial corridor Give Map

+- The existing corridor of mixed land uses along Provincial Road (P1/2) between Welkom and Odendaalsrus as a given situation should be supported and extended to accommodate different zones of land uses including mining, residential, commercial, recreation areas, etc.